phgeiger/rnn_multistep_ahead_forecasting/README.md

 Introduction
 ===

-This repo contains preliminar code for my [blog post on implementing time series multi-step ahead forecasts using recurrent neural networks in TensorFlow](http://geiger.onl/news/blog/2018/05/26/Implementing-time-series-multi-step-ahead-forecasts-using-recurrent-neural-networks-in-TensorFlow.html).
+This repo contains preliminary code for my [blog post on implementing time series multi-step ahead forecasts using recurrent neural networks in TensorFlow](http://geiger.onl/news/blog/2018/05/26/Implementing-time-series-multi-step-ahead-forecasts-using-recurrent-neural-networks-in-TensorFlow.html).
 A version of this blog can also be found below, see in particular the [high-level code comments](#code).

 Content